 This performance driver is not about how much data we have, but how we use it to enhance all aspects of our business.
 A data driven approach will enable us to:

 - Build data as a strategic asset for the long-term, blending proprietary and public data to enable focused, strategic decision making.

 - Set the foundations, then benefit from our transition to being a 'modern digital business’.

 - Create increased/additional value and income through new propositions and routes to market.

-ESG has always been central to how we do business, whether it is the way we design and operate our buildings, or activity to reduce our carbon footprint or the importance we place on making sure our assets and activity enhance local communities and support those most in need of help.
+ESG leadership remains an essential strength and has always been central to how we do business as occupiers and consumers increasingly expect our spaces to satisfy both sustainability and wellbeing credentials.
+Whether it is the way we design and operate our buildings, or activity to reduce our carbon footprint or the importance we place on making sure our assets and activity enhance local communities and support those most in need of help.

 We lead the industry in pursuit of our science-based environmental targets.
-We take a more pro-active approach to our social and environmental impact to turn a cost of doing business into investments which help drive positive employee and stakeholder engagement.
-All this will help to ensure the business remains relevant and delivers value in the long-term.
+We take a proactive approach to our social and environmental impact, making investments which lead to positive employee and stakeholder experiences. this helps ensure the business remains attractive and relevant, and creates value in the long term.